 Unclear expectations: Your employees are unclear about their expectations.
-Maybe their manager hasn’t set expectations for them clearly, or a team-mate has not clarified that every team-member is dependent on the team’s performance as a whole.
+Maybe their manager hasn’t set expectations for them clearly, provided inadequate job description or a team-mate has not clarified that every team-member is dependent on the team’s performance as a whole.

 Lack of will: Your employees are not motivated or interested in doing those tasks (they lack understanding or agreement of why they should be doing those tasks).